May is Motorcycle Awareness Month

 Motorcyclists are at a much higher risk of dying in crashes than car drivers.
 In fact, motorcyclists die 27 times more often and 5x as many injured per mile traveled compared to people that travel by passenger vehicle!
 And the smallest lapse can result in death for an unsuspecting motorcycle rider who may not be visible to you or I.

-“Get Up to Speed on Motorcycles” introduces motorists to the ins and outs about safely driving around motorcycles.
+“Get Up to Speed on Motorcycles” introduces motorists to the ins and outs of safely driving around motorcycles.
 With knowledge of what drivers can do for motorcyclists, you’ll be able to keep roads safe as we all move down the road together!
 For example, when you see a biker weaving within a lane, this is to avoid getting caught in the blind spot of the cars around them.

 As the weather warms up, it’s only natural we should start seeing more motorcyclists on NY roads.
 But now is not just a good time to remind drivers that they need to be aware of their surroundings and focus attention away from cell phones or other distractions but also when winter comes again, too!
 Remember that if you are operating any type of vehicle — whether motorcycle (or car/truck) alike — then YOU have an obligation as well as responsibility for ALL motorists including motorcyclists.

-Motorcycle safety tips are an important part of a well-rounded driving education.
+Motorcycle safety tips are an important part of well-rounded driving education.
 When you’re on the road, it’s essential to be aware and observant so that you can anticipate dangerous conditions as they arise, before taking any defensive measures.

 Safety Tips for Drivers

-The NHTSA tells us that 42% of fatal motorcycle crashes occur at an intersection when the car making a left turn doesn’t see the oncoming motorcycle that is going straight, passing or overtaking a vehicle, and turns in front of them.
+The NHTSA tells us that 42% of fatal motorcycle crashes occur at an intersection when the car making a left turn doesn’t see the oncoming motorcycle that is going straight, passing or overtaking a vehicle and turns in front of them.

 To avoid a collision with a motorcycle in an intersection, slow down and pay close attention to anything that may be obstructing your view of the bike such as trees and parked vehicles.